-The Business Gifting Equation: How to Get the Best ROI for Your Efforts
+The Business Gift Equation: How to Get the Best ROI for Your Efforts

 Return on investment (ROI): for every dollar you spend, you want to get more than a dollar back.
 It’s a basic tenet of marketing.
-Yet how does it apply when you’re giving a gift in a business setting?
-In order to get the best ROI for your business gifting, you must view your gift as a relationship building tool and treat it seriously, giving careful consideration to your business gifting practices.
+Yet how does it apply when you’re giving a business gift?
+In order to get the best business gift ROI for your efforts, you must view your gift as a relationship-building tool and give careful consideration to your business gifting practices.

 What Is Business Gifting, Really?

 Gifting is a time-honored business tradition that can feel like more like a social obligation than a marketing tool.
 However, according to the New York Times, “giving gifts is a surprisingly complex and important part of human interaction, helping to define relationships.”

 The gift-giving relationship builds the connections between business colleagues and contacts.
 Those who receive memorable business gifts feel they are noticed, valued, and understood.
 They want to reciprocate, not just with a gift but through your ongoing business relationship.
 By strengthening your gifting practices, you can solidify your business connections and, in turn, affect the ROI of your gift.